Robert F. Kennedy Photo Collection

 NOTE: The printed copyright information appearing on the web display print, is removed for your purchase print.

-"Bobby for President" Copyright © 2006 Clyde Keller
+"About The War" Copyright 2006 by Clyde Keller

 ABOUT CLYDE KELLER:

 Hi, I'm a photographer and artist selling my fine art prints at this website as well as clydekellerphoto.etsy.com.

 My work is sold as Fine Art Giclee (inkjet) prints or fade resistant Fuji Crystal Archive (photographic) prints.

 Clyde is known internationally for his historic photographs of Robert F. Kennedy.
 His RFK images are featured in Rory Kennedy's documentary film, "ETHEL" which debuted at the 2012 Sundance Film Festival.
 The RFK Center for Justice and Human Rights has recently acquired key images from Clyde's RFK portfolios for their collection.
 Historic photos of author Ken Kesey, William Burroughs and actor Bill Murray are featured in Mark Christensen's book Acid Christ.
 Clyde's portrait of actor/director Warren Beatty is the cover photo for Peter Biskind's, Star.
 Several vintage documentary images appear in a new NFL films project, entitled, "Fearsome Foursome" as well as Dan Forrer's upcoming HBO documentary film centering on the birth of Hip Hop music.
 The Seattle Museum of History and Science now features his vintage Seattle skyline panoramas.
 His regional portraits of surviving pioneer families (and characters) appear in several new books, periodicals and webzines, including Ken Bilderback's, Creek with No Name, a new soft cover about the history of Cherry Grove, Oregon.